chrisdone-archive/prana/README.md

 `*` We'd prefer not to use template-haskell to derive the code because that excludes code coverage.
 It's nice to have code coverage on all primops to know that they work.
+Note to self: look into that more?

 GHC Haskell goals: